jschomay/httpacman/notes.md

 - think of way to make sure player doesn't start on a page over a link (or other active element?)

+- use session instead of form to communicate nextLevelUrl to server.
+This also  has the benefit of storing the current url to serve files correctly (instead of getting /play for /favicon for example)

 Do later